ryanatkn/react-typescript-closing-the-loop/README.md

 # Closing the loop: why TypeScript and React are a superheroic dynamic duo

+or, the joy of tool-assisted typesafe frontend web development

 ### ***!important update!!!* this post is *already outdated* and full of FUD - that's JavaScript fatigue for ya! :squirrel:**
 > I failed to anticipate that Angular and other frameworks could theoretically parse
 > their string templates and integrate with the TypeScript language service,